This post was last updated on August 31st, 2022 at 11:00 pm

 |7||Active Tag||Fixed Type A||20||20||100|

-Firstly there is considerable variability in success rates with different tags, different readers and different technology approaches.
-It is evidently worthwhile carrying out such trials as this one before determining on a particular technology selection.
+- There was considerable variability in success rates with different tags and readers and different approaches, which demonstrates the importance of carrying out such trials as this one before determining on a particular technology selection.

-Secondly the manner of tag attachment can be as important as the choice of devices (given the difference in the performance of identical products in two attachment scenarios in trials #4 and #5).
+- The way the tag is attached can be as important as the choice of devices, as shown by the difference in the performance of identical products in trials 4 and 5.

-Thirdly, that (in this case) careful selected passive technology tags and readers could match the performance of active tags costing four times that of the passive devices.
+- Carefully selected passive tags and readers could match the performance of active tags which require batteries and cost four times the price.